 - The ACCC has to date granted interim authorisations in relation to the Covid-19 crisis to: - (i) The Australian Banking Association (ABA) and banks to coordinate to implement a small business relief package.
 The ACCC also granted a second interim authorisation for the ABA and banks to cooperate to provide supplementary relief packages for individuals and businesses affected by Covid-19.
 Specifically, the ACCC approved a business relief package whereby the banks agree to defer principal and interest payments for loans by commercial property landlords (up to AUD10m), as long as they do not terminate leases or evict tenants.
-Banks have also been granted interim authorisation to coordinate to ensure customers can access services, including, where possible, some counter services.

-On 14 August 2020, the ACCC issued a final conditional authorisation extending the cooperation until 14 August 2021.

-(ii) Supermarkets, to allow them to coordinate with each other when working with manufacturers, suppliers, and transport and logistics
+Banks have also been granted interim authorisation to coordinate to ensure customers can access services, including, where possible, some counter services. - On 14 August 2020, the ACCC issued a final conditional authorisation extending the cooperation until 14 August 2021. - (ii) Supermarkets, to allow them to coordinate with each other when working with manufacturers, suppliers, and transport and logistics providers.
+It applies to certain specified supermarkets as well as any other grocery retailer wishing to participate.
+It does not allow supermarkets to agree on retail prices for products.
+The ACCC subsequently revoked and replaced the interim authorisation with a new measure to permit coordination related to the Department of Home Affairs' Supermarkets Taskforce and its working groups, and the National Indigenous Australians Agency's Covid-19 working groups. - On 3 September 2020, the ACCC issued a final conditional authorisation extending the cooperation until 31 March 2021. - (iii) The Medical Technology Association of Australia (MTAA) to allow its members and other groups such as suppliers or distributors of medical equipment to share information between each other, coordinate orders and supply requests, prioritise requests, and jointly tender to supply Covid-19 medical equipment.

-- Insurers to offer deferred payments, refunds under small business relief package, ACCC (02/04/20) - Shopping centres to co-operate to support retail tenants, ACCC (03/04/20) - Medicine manufacturers to coordinate on COVID-19 response, ACCC (03/04/20) - Co-operation to support reliable energy sector authorised, ACCC (03/04/20) - Oil companies allowed to co-operate to secure fuel supply during COVID-19 pandemic, ACCC (03/04/20) - Private and public hospitals to cooperate on COVID-19 in Victoria and Queensland, ACCC (07/04/20) - Co-operation on funding to aid smaller lenders during COVID-19, ACCC (08/04/20) - Private health insurers to cooperate on COVID-19 coverage and deferral of premiums, ACCC (08/04/20) - Co-ordination on life insurance for frontline workers during pandemic, ACCC (14/04/20) - Private and public hospitals in NT and SA authorised to cooperate on COVID-19 response, ACCC (17/04/20) - Expanded co-operation for energy sector during pandemic, ACCC (20/04/20) - Retailers granted authorisation to collectively negotiate with landlords, ACCC (22/04/20)
+- Co-operation on funding to aid smaller lenders during COVID-19, ACCC (08/04/20) - Private health insurers to cooperate on COVID-19 coverage and deferral of premiums, ACCC (08/04/20) - Co-ordination on life insurance for frontline workers during pandemic, ACCC (14/04/20) - Private and public hospitals in NT and SA authorised to cooperate on COVID-19 response, ACCC (17/04/20) - Expanded co-operation for energy sector during pandemic, ACCC (20/04/20) - Retailers granted authorisation to collectively negotiate with landlords, ACCC (22/04/20) - 7-Eleven and franchisees authorised to cooperate on store opening times, ACCC (24/04/20) - Mining companies allowed to co-operate during COVID-19 pandemic, ACCC (24/04/20) - WA private and public hospitals able to cooperate on COVID-19 response, ACCC (29/04/20) - Electricity and gas companies to co-operate on relief package, ACCC (01/05/20) - Private and public hospitals in NSW and Tasmania authorised to cooperate on COVID-19 response, ACCC (01/05/20) - The very bad, and some good, from COVID-19, ACCC (05/05/20)